Buyer FAQs

 Png-transparent-google-play-logo-google-play-mobile-app-android-mobile-phones-app-store-icon-hd-play-strore-miscellaneous-angle-triangle Oogle-play-icon-app-store-icon-ios-11-icons-11562873026myjyxxfvpm

-What is a Buyer's Premium?
+What is an Auction Premium?

 What about the title?
 Am I buying a property with back taxes, liens, or title issues?